Future‑ready finance leader: From preparation to performance

 Global uncertainty is expanding regulatory complexity and opportunity for finance leaders, the report said.
 More than one-third (37%) identified evolving regulatory and compliance complexity as “a significant force affecting their organisation in the next year”.

-Additionally, 87% of respondents believe stronger C-suite collaboration would lead to more integrated decision-making, alignment between risk management and strategic investment planning, and a greater ability to respond to disruption, the report said.
+In the Wolters Kluwer report, 87% of respondents believe stronger C-suite collaboration would lead to more integrated decision-making, alignment between risk management and strategic investment planning, and a greater ability to respond to disruption.

 — To comment on this article or to suggest an idea for another article, contact Steph Brown at Stephanie.Brown@aicpa-cima.com.